openjs-foundation/cross-project-council/proposals/stage-0/PROJECT_EXIT_CRITERIA/README.md

 Other questions:
 * What should we if the project is in any investigation (like Code of Conduct breach)?
 * How we should educate the users about this removal?
-* Do we have to remove the project completely from all of our other projects?
-   - For example, Project A wants to leave and Project B has Project A as one of its dependency.
-Do we have to ask Project B to look for an alternative?